Permits - Frequently Asked Questions

 Can I as a homeowner pull my own permit without a contractor?

-Yes, if the property is not titled through a company, and you do not plan to sell or rent the property within a year of completing the work, you can obtain a permit as an Owner-Builder.
-Per Florida Statute, you must appear at our office in-person before permit issuance, and you must only hire appropriately licensed contractors if you are not going to perform the work yourself.
+Yes, if the property is not titled through a company, and you are not currently renting the property and do not sell or rent the property for a minimum of one year after completing the work, you can obtain a permit under the Owner-Builder exemption.
+Per Florida Statutes, you must appear in person before permit issuance at City Hall at 401 Clematis St to sign the permit application form and Owner-Builder affidavit.
+If you are not going to perform the work yourself you must hire appropriately licensed contractors.

 Where do I submit my permit application in person if I can't online?